omar99elnemr/DevSecOps-CI-CD-Pipline-using-Github-Actions-and-ArgoCD-with-monitoring/README.md

 This project demonstrates a complete DevSecOps pipeline for deploying a three-tier quiz application on AWS using Kubernetes (EKS), Terraform for infrastructure provisioning, and ArgoCD for GitOps.
 The project combines infrastructure as code with application deployment, security scanning, and comprehensive monitoring.

-## Video Tutorial

-For a comprehensive guide on deploying and managing cloud-native applications using AWS, Kubernetes, and DevSecOps tools, watch the detailed tutorial:

-Click on the image above to watch the video.

 ![diagram-gif](diagram.gif)

 ## Architecture Components